Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Conclusions

-In this paper, we have described a generalization of semi-parametric sufficient dimension reduction (SDR) \cite{MA12SDR} to causal SDR, where we seek to reduce the dimension of a high dimensional treatment, while preserving the causal treatment-outcome relationship quantified as a counterfactual mean.
-We have given a semi-parametric estimator which uses ideas from marginal structural model and structural nested mean model literature \cite{robins99marginal} to reduce the dimension of the treatment while making few parametric assumptions.
+In this paper, we have described a generalization of the semiparametric sufficient dimension reduction (SDR) approach for regression problems described in \citep{MA12SDR} to causal SDR.
+Specifically, we developed a method that reduces the dimension of a multidimensional treatment, while preserving the causal relationship between the treatment and the outcome quantified as a counterfactual mean.
+Using ideas from structural models \citep{robins99marginal}, we provided semiparametric estimators for parameters of the function that maps the multidimensional treatment to a lower dimensional subspace.
 We have shown our estimator exhibits ``2x2 robustness,'' where the estimator remains consistent if one of two models, for two pairs of models, is chosen correctly.
-The generality and robustness of our method comes at a cost -- the estimation strategy necessary for our method is a complex nested optimization problem, somewhat sensitive to the choice of a starting point.

-An additional methodological obstacle in applied problems where causal dimension reduction is relevant is small sample sizes relative to the dimension of the problem.
-A promising direction of future work is combining the advantage of our method with those of semi-parametric sparsity methods.